DoclerLabs/generator-hex/README.md

 They are designed to be used on an existing project.

-You should not run them from your project folder, but from your source folder or from a subfolder if your source folder instead.
+You should not run them from your project folder, but from your source folder or from a subfolder of your source folder instead.
 See the example below for more info.

 ###Example